Skip to main content

 • Staff and children who are sick and unable to participate fully in routine activities should stay home.

-• You can return when you feel well enough to participate in activities and you no longer have a fever.
+• Staff and children can return when you feel well enough to participate in regular activities or when a healthcare provider advises you can return.

 Staff, children and parents/caregivers can also call 8-1-1 or consult their health-care provider for guidance.